ArvindeepSingh/Amazon-Polly-Lex-Chat/README.md

 # Amazon Polly Lex Chat

 Welcome to the Amazon Polly Lex Chat project that I made following an AWS workshop.
-I'll be walking you through the process of deploying an Amazon Lex bot and demonstrate how to integrate Speech Synthesis Markup Language (SSML) with Amazon Polly to create lifelike speech.
+I'll be walking you through what I did in order to deploy an Amazon Lex bot and demonstrate how to integrate Speech Synthesis Markup Language (SSML) with Amazon Polly to create lifelike speech.

 ## Goals